ConjurTech/slate/source/includes/api/_offers.html.md

 Parameter | Mandatory | Description
 --------- | ----------- | -----------
-blockchain | no | Only returns offers from this blockchain contract_hash | no | Only return offers for this contract hash pair | no | Only returns offers from this pair
+blockchain | no | Only return offers from this blockchain contract_hash | no | Only return offers for this contract hash pair | no | Only return offers from this pair